ywCN/job-finder/README.md

 ## Tech Stacks
 - React
     - react-navigation: to control the flow of screens
-        - Note:it will render all its screens by default
+        - Note: it will render all its screens by default
-        - to disable this: pass {lazy: true} as second object
+            - to disable this: pass {lazy: true} in the second object
+            - Note: use this version in `package.json`
+                - `"react-navigation": "1.0.0-beta.22",`
     - b
     - c
 - React Native